 Well, I think that my understanding of what leadership is really grew out of my first semester at Swarthmore, because I never necessarily thought of myself as a leader.
 I thought that leaders were these big people who always more or less yelled and told people what to do.
-But I was the first person in my family to go to college.
-Most of the people from my high school went into the military or went straight into the workforce, a lot of the time into a factory.
-After my first semester at Swarthmore, I returned home, which is a small town in Mississippi, and there were a lot of mothers with high-school kids who said “Hey, can you talk to my son for a second.
+I found that didn’t have to be the case.
+Most of the people from my high school went into the military or went straight into the workforce, a lot of the time into a blue-collar job.
+After my first semester at Swarthmore, I returned home, and there were a lot of parents with high-school kids who said “Hey, can you talk to my son for a second.
 I want him to talk to someone who is in college, so that he can learn that this is something that is possible for him as well.”
 And that’s when it started to dawn on me what leadership really was, and what setting an example and being a role model for future generations also was.
 So I went to a CIL workshop last year.
 I remember they had us put on blindfolds and try to make a square out of rope and [laughs] my group failed miserably.
 But it was a lot of fun, and I found the CIL to be an important and valuable resource here on campus, so I was excited to apply for an opportunity to work to help other students have positive experiences.
 I think that an organization like the CIL is especially important at a liberal arts college, where you might not necessarily have exposure to as much pre-professional development as you might like.

 You’re also involved in a bunch of other clubs on campus, namely the Human Library and the Swarthmore Conservative Society.
 How have you learned to integrate what you know about leadership into your experience with those clubs?